 must not use force to hold the breath in order to avoid a feeling of

 oppression or discomfort.
 In slightly extending the length of

 exhalation, it should not be forced, but perfectly comfortable.

-When finished meditating, open your mouth and expel three to five breaths to dissipate the heat from your body.
+When finished meditating, open your mouth and expel 3-5 breaths to dissipate the heat from your body.
 Gently stretch out your arms and legs.
-Rub your hands together to produce heat and massage your face, neck, shoulders, arms and legs while slowly standing up.
+Rub hands together to produce heat and massage your face, neck, shoulders, arms and legs while slowly standing.

 Beginners, when they feel their legs becoming numb, should massage them

 until comfortable again.
 Do not stand up fast.